-You can expect to pay between $30 to $80 for a CPAP pillow depending on the model you get and the features you need.
+It depend for what CPAP pillow you get and the features you need.
 Your doctor might be able to supply one for you.
 Also be sure to check with your insurance to see if they could cover the cost.
 You can purchase from a local medical supply company, or on Amazon.
 If you choose to purchase offline, make sure the cushion has all of the features needed to coincide with your CPAP mask.

 How We Reviewed

 We looked through as much information as we could to learn about the benefits of CPAP pillows.
 Our goal was to find out whether the pillows actually worked and improved the symptoms of patients.
 So, we read through several customer reviews to get honest feedback about the pillows.
 Our final decision was based on the cushion with the best reviews from patients.